Rodrique Wright

-Rodrique Charles "Rod" Wright (born July 31, 1984) is an American professional football coach and former player who is the defensive line coach for the Houston Texans of the National Football League (NFL).
+Rodrique Charles "Rod" Wright (born July 31, 1984) is an American professional football coach and former player who is the defensive run game coordinator and defensive line coach for the Houston Texans of the National Football League (NFL).
 He played for five seasons as a defensive end in the NFL and Canadian Football League (CFL).
 Wright played college football for the Texas Longhorns, earning consensus All-American honors in 2005 and a National Championship.
 The Miami Dolphins chose him in the seventh round of the 2006 NFL draft, and he also played for the CFL's Saskatchewan Roughriders.

 Early life

 Wright was born in Houston, Texas.
 He was a three-year letterman and two-year starting defensive tackle for Alief Hastings High School in Houston.
 After seeing limited action as a sophomore, he was a first-team all-district selection as a junior after registering 92 tackles, nine quarterback sacks and a blocked extra point attempt.

 Wright earned first-team high school All-America honors from USA Today as a senior.
 He was also a Parade magazine All-American and was rated among the nation's top 10 defensive line prospects by Student Sports.
 He was a first-team Class 5A all-state, All-Greater Houston and all-district selection as a senior.
 He was a finalist for the Greater Houston Touchdown Club Player of the Year award that season during which he posted 104 tackles, six sacks, three fumble recoveries and two blocked point-after attempts in 2001.
 Wright played in the 2002 U.S. Army All-American Bowl alongside fellow Texas Longhorns Kasey Studdard and Justin Blalock.

 Considered a five-star recruit by Rivals.com, Wright was ranked second among defensive tackle prospects in the nation (behind Haloti Ngata).